The Bollard

-Mainer (formerly known as The Bollard) is a monthly local magazine based in Portland, Maine, covering local news and arts.
+The Bollard (formerly known as Mainer) is a monthly local magazine based in Portland, Maine, covering local news and arts.

 History and profile

 The Bollard was founded in 2005 with $3000.
 The first issue of the magazine was published online in September of that year.
 From 2007 to June 2008, it printed quarterly and thereafter switched to monthly publications.
 It is a free publication available in public places across southern Maine and online.
-The magazine is published by the Bollard Publishing owned by Chris Busby.
-In 2019, the Bollard was renamed Mainer.
+The magazine is published by Bollard Media LLC, owned by Chris Busby.
+In 2019, the Bollard was renamed Mainer, however it reverted back to its original name in 2023.

 Editor

 The Bollard was established by owner/editor-in-chief Chris Busby in 2005 after the collapse of another local paper named the Casco Bay Weekly.